Lebanon–Saudi Arabia relations

 The diplomatic relations between Lebanon and Saudi Arabia are the relationship between two Arab nations in the Middle East.
-Lebanon has an embassy in Riyadh and Saudi Arabia has an embassy in Beirut.
+Lebanon has an embassy in Riyadh and Saudi Arabia has one in Beirut.

 History

-The modern territory of Saudi Arabia and Lebanon had seen various empires exerting control in the region, in which notable ones being the Persian Empire, Roman Empire, Alexander the Great's empire, Arab Caliphates, Seljuk Empire, Mamluk Sultanate and the Ottoman Empire; still, it was the Muslim conquest of the Levant from the Arabs of Arabian Peninsula that brought Islam and Arabic language to Lebanon, remains a highly powerful legacy which turned Lebanese people into Arabic-speaking people, although Islam didn't become the majority religion of Lebanese people but rather parts of a diverse Lebanese society.
+The modern territory of Saudi Arabia and Lebanon had seen various empires exerting control in the region, the notable ones being the Persian Empire, Roman Empire, Alexander the Great's empire, Arab Caliphates, Seljuk Empire, Mamluk Sultanate and the Ottoman Empire; still, it was the Muslim conquest of the Levant from the Arabs of the Arabian Peninsula that brought Islam and Arabic language to Lebanon, and remains a highly powerful legacy which turned Lebanese people into Arabic-speaking people, although Islam did not become the majority religion of Lebanese people but rather part of a diverse Lebanese society.

 20th century

 Historically, both two were parts of the Ottoman Empire, with Lebanon under a self-government rule while what would be the modern day-Saudi Arabia was under the direct control of the Ottoman Empire.
 After the end of the Ottoman rule, the Turks vacated from both nations and the Saudi Kingdom would be found from the ashes of the World War I while Lebanon fell under the French rule.
 It was not until the end of the World War II that saw the two nations officially establish relations.

 The two countries established relations once World War II came to an end.
 In the first decades, Lebanon was embroiled with the conflict against Israel as part of greater Arab–Israeli conflict, Saudi Arabia provided political support for Lebanon but did not send any military force to assist the Lebanese.
 In 1952, the two countries established diplomatic relations; in the meantime, Lebanese president Camille Chamoun and King Abdulaziz exchanged visits a year later.

 With the outbreak of the Lebanese Civil War, Saudi Arabia began to play the role as a peace broker for the Lebanese affairs, during which the Saudis sent a group of peacekeeping soldiers to the country before merging with the Arab Deterrent Force.
 However, it was that time witnessed the rise of the Islamic Iran, overthrowing the previous Shah's rule and Iran began prompting its presence via Hezbollah.
 This had raised alarm among the Saudi government and as for the result, with the Taif Agreement being signed, Saudi Arabia started to pour billions of dollars to reconstruct Lebanon in order to fend off growing Iranian influence.